Amaia (singer): 2021–2023: Cuando No Sé Quién Soy

 In October 2020, Amaia collaborated with Alizzz on his song "El Encuentro", which met great commercial success and won the Premio MIN for Best Urban Recording.
 Alizzz would serve as the key producer for the singer's upcoming studio album Cuando No Sé Quién Soy, whose lead single "Yo Invito" was released a year later to critical and popular acclaim.
 Amaia was later featured on the respective projects of Los Hermanos Hubero and Mikel Erentxun.
 In November 2021, "Quiero Pero No" featuring vocals by Spanish singer Rojuu, was released as the album's second single.
 "Yamaguchi", a folk song about childhood and growing up that references the Pamplona park and the Japanese city of the same name, was released in January 2022 as its third single.
 The singer released "Bienvenidos al Show" two months later to general acclaim.
 "La Canción Que No Quiero Cantarte", featuring longtime friend and singer Aitana, was released on 10 May.
 The singer's second studio album was released on 13 May and debuted at number two on the Spanish Albums Chart.
 On 3 January 2022 Amaia released the single "Yamaguchi".
 She chose her birthday to pay tribute to her favorite place, Yamaguchi Park, in her hometown of Pamplona, in the form of a modern jota mixing melodic pop.

 2024–present: acting debut and Si Abro los Ojos No Es Real

-In 2023, Amaia debuted as an actress with a role in the drama television series La Mesías.
+In 2023, Amaia debuted as an actress with a role in the drama television series La mesías.
 She earned a nomination for Best Supporting Actress in a TV Series for the 11th Feroz Awards.
+For her film debut as an actress, she worked in Bitter Christmas, set for a March 2026 release.